Access the Airflow web interface

-Each Cloud Composer environment has a web server that runs the Airflow web interface.
+Each Cloud Composer environment has a web server that runs the Airflow UI.
 The web server is a part of Cloud Composer environment architecture.

 Before you begin